sebs-code/sebs-website/site/content/software-development-haikus.md

-Title: Software Development Haikus
+Title: Software Development Haiku
 Date: April 21, 2025
 Tags: Software Development
-Slug: software-development-haikus
+Slug: software-development-haiku
-Summary: Some software development haikus I wrote on an idle Monday.
+Summary: Some software development haiku I wrote on an idle Monday.

 Bend tech to my will,
 They think I’m a genius.